 "God Dammit!"
 She cursed, startling a girl walking across the path in front of her.
 The girl shot a glance her way and scurried off.
 Yayaka didn't really care.
 She knew she had a reputation.
 She just wished she could control her imagination.
 At least those two kept things chaste at home.
 Papika even slept in her own room.
 Sayuri had not been happy the first time she'd come to wake Cocona up and found a naked Papika wrapped around her.
 Not that she minded them being surgically attached at the hand though, she just made it clear that there was to be no nighttime adventures so long as they lived in her care.

 She let loose an even stronger curse this time, luckily no one was around to hear it.
-Almost leaping off the bench she shoves her hands into her cardigan pockets and stomps off, slouched over with an aura not to be disturbed.
-A few minutes later she arrives at the tram stop.
-Muttering more curses, she turns and heads for the elevated walkway, she'd rather not deal with a crowded tram ride.
+Propelling herself off the bench she shoved her hands into her cardigan pockets and stomped off, slouched over with an aura that screamed "Leave me alone!".
+A few minutes later she arrived at the tram stop.
+Muttering more curses, she turned and headed for the elevated walkway, she'd rather not deal with a crowded tram ride.

-Halfway across the bridge she stops.
-Leaning against the railing she again wonders what the heck was wrong with her.
-The answer, as always, comes right away.
+Halfway across the bridge she stoped.
+Leaning against the railing she again wondered what the heck was wrong with her.
+The answer, as always, came right away.
 She's jealous.
 She's jealous of Papika.
 The real problem was she didn't know what to do about that.
 How do you stop being jealous?
-It's not like she even really wants to break Cocona and Papika up.
+It's not like she even really wanted to break Cocona and Papika up.
 They were so obviously in love, a love that made Yayaka's own feelings for Cocona look like a match next to the Sun.
 Ok maybe next to a very bright lantern.
 Yayaka had had literally years to make her move and she'd blown it.
 Maybe it would never have worked, but she should have at least tried.
 Aesclepius be damned.

 "Yayaka?"
 A soft voice called out to her.

 "What do you want?"
 Yayaka almost snarled as she turned, the identity of the voice barely even processing.
 "Oh.
 Sorry, Yuyu."
 The grey-haired girl was standing next to her, one foot stepping backwards, probably because Yayaka had startled her.
-Further back she could see Toto and Nyunyu, Toto casually but obviously keeping a hand on the younger girl to keep her in place.
+Further back she could see Toto and Nyunyu, Toto's hand rested on the smaller girl's shoulder, obviously keeping her from running over to where Yuyu and Yayaka were standing.
 "Did you need something?"

 "I…I wanted to talk to you."
 Her voice was quiet, more like it had been in the past.
 The twins had started opening up over the last few months, though they still were nearly always together.
 Yuyu's left arm twitched and she moved it in front of her stomach, like the sling she used to wear.
 Yayaka had noticed she tended to do that when nervous.